Perhaps one of the most hotly debated topics in shaving forums is foil vs. rotary shavers.

-Since this use electricity, the foil will heat up after a certain period of time.
+Since this uses electricity, the foil will heat up after a certain period.
 To counteract this effect on sensitive areas like the neck, experts suggest doing the neck area first.

 Underneath are oscillating blades that move linearly or back and forth.